August 18, 2018

-Scouts sign up for 1 merit badge for the day.
+Scouts sign up for two merit badges or for an all-day class.
 The Scouts experience a quality merit badge session during a single day to mimic what would normally take a week at summer camp (1 hr to 1.5 hours for 5 days).
 But please note, this event is not meant to replace the summer camp experience but only to give the opportunity for Scouts to achieve a merit badge from a local counselor.

 Conduct and Discipline

 - Observe the Scout Oath (or Promise) and the Scout Law.

 - Attend the full time of the class.